Mohamed-0-Turki/Freelance_System/README.md

 <h1>Freelance System</h1>

+<h2>A lot of work can be done remotely these days, so your dreams of working
+from your couch can come true by developing a freelance program to manage all of these.</h2>

 <h2>The technologies that were used in the project are HTML | CSS | JS | PHP | MySQL</h2>

 <h2>🕸️ Link Site: http://freelanceweb.rf.gd/main.php</h2>

 <h3>There are three users, Administrator, Client, and Freelancer</h3>

 <h3>⭐: Administrator</h3>